Tourism in Nunavut: Statistics

 Nunavut Tourism did not, as of 2002, produce detailed statistics about tourism numbers, trends and characteristics.
 However, by 2010, this appeared to have changed, with Nunavut Tourism providing media outlets with general figures on trends in tourism in Nunavut.
 Tourism brings approximately CAD $30 million to Nunavut's economy each year according to Nunavut Tourism, with one in five of its tourists arriving on cruise ships.
 Between June and October 2008, 33,378 people visited Nunavut by air and sea, according to the territory's Department of Economic Development and Transportation.
-This is an almost 16 percent increase on the number of people who visited Nunavut by air and sea during the same period in 2006, which was 28,802 people.
+That was an increase of almost 16 percent over the 28,802 recorded for the same period in 2006.
 In 2019, over 4200 cruise ship visitors came to Nunavut.
 The average age of people arriving in Nunavut was 46 during the period in 2008 that the Department of Economic Development and Transportation conducted its survey, and the majority of visitors were in the territory for business purposes.
 96 percent of all business travellers entering the territory were domestic travellers (Canadian residents).
-However, among the leisure traveller sub-group, the proportion of domestic travellers declines - Canadians make up only 72 percent of the leisure traveller arrival numbers, with travellers from the United States (20 percent) and other countries (8 percent) making up the difference.
+Among leisure travellers the domestic proportion is lower: Canadians account for 72 percent of arrivals, with the United States (20 percent) and other countries (8 percent) making up the difference.
 September and July account for 46 percent of arrivals, making them the busiest arrival months.

 The most popular tourist destination among arrivals to Nunavut was Qikiqtaaluk (Baffin Island), home to the territory's capital, Iqaluit.
 Visitors to Baffin Island comprised 63 percent of all travellers to Nunavut.
 11 percent visited the Kivalliq Region, seven percent travelled to the Kitikmeot Region and the remainder were cruise ship passengers who visited a number of Nunavut towns during their journeys.
 76 percent of visitors to the Kivalliq Region travelled for business, leisure tourism was the most popular reason given for travel to the Kitikmeot Region, and visiting friends and family was the most popular reason given for travel to Baffin Island.
 21 cruise ships visited Nunavut communities in 2009.